mediagis/nominatim-docker/4.3/README.md

 ### Flatnode files

 In addition you can also mount a volume / bind-mount on `/nominatim/flatnode` (see: Persistent container data) to use flatnode storage.
 This is advised for bigger imports (Europe, North America etc.), see: https://nominatim.org/release-docs/4.3.0/admin/Import/#flatnode-files.
 If the mount is available for the container, the flatnode configuration is automatically set and used.
-- `nominatim-flatnode:`: Set the path for the Flatnode File (Suggested:/nominatim/flatnode).

 ```sh
 docker run -it \